 Coranto

-Corantos were early informational broadsheets and precursors to newspapers.
-Beginning around the 14th century, a system developed where letters containing news and philosophical discussion were sent to a central collecting point to be bundled and redistributed to various correspondents.
-The banking house of Fugger was particularly known for its organized system of collecting and routing these letters, which often could be seen by outsiders.
+Corantos or currantoes were early informational broadsheets and precursors to newspapers.
+Beginning around the 14th century, a system developed in which letters containing news and philosophical discussion were sent to a central collecting-point to be bundled and redistributed to various correspondents.
+The banking-house of Fugger was particularly known for its organized system of collecting and routing such letters, which often could be seen by outsiders.
+Regular, printed corantos emerged in 1609 in Europe, leveraging off the "extension of the system of 'posts' whereby the imperial couriers were permiited to carry letters for individuals.
+The beginnings of that extension of the system cannot be documented before the middle of the sixteenth century, and occur first in Austria and Germany.
+From which it followed that the earliest dated, and numbered, publication of news [occurred] in Central and West Europe."
 This method of disseminating news continued until the 18th century.
 The term "newspaper" was not coined till 1670; Prior to that, a variety of terms were used to describe this genre, including "paper", "newsbook", "pamphlet", "broadsheet", and "coranto".

 Similar Artists